zeropoolnetwork/sharded-storage-docs/article/main.md

 To distribute the data to $K_1$ nodes, we can evaluate the polynomial at $K_1$ $y$ points and distribute the values to the nodes.

-Commitment to shard could be verified with the following polynomial equation:
+We can verify the following polynomial equation using polynomial commitment scheme:

 $$F(x,x^M)-F(x,y_0) = (x^M-y_0) \cdot Q(x),$$